A-Rakhmatullaev/Parallel-Articulation-Points/README.md

 </div>

 ## Theory of articulation points
-Articulation points are the nodes of the graph such that, when removed, cause a fission of the graph into two or more unconnected, non-linked graphs.
+Articulation points are the vertices of the graph such that, when removed, cause a fission of the graph into two or more unconnected, non-linked graphs.

 <div class="img-with-text">
     <p>Articulation points in the graph (marked with green color):</p>